Child Bride: The Untold Story of Priscilla Beaulieu Presley

 Child Bride: The Untold Story of Priscilla Beaulieu Presley (ISBN 0-517-70585-0) is a book written by Suzanne Finstad in 1997.
 It is an account of Priscilla Presley's life which differs from her own account in her book, Elvis and Me.
+However, it has been also found that the book relied heavily on the controversial statements made by Currie Grant.

 Background

 Published by Harmony Books, (1st First Edition), it painted Priscilla Presley in a negative light.
 The sources of this book are several people who knew Elvis Presley and Priscilla well, among them many friends from Priscilla's childhood and adolescence, Elvis's stepbrother Rick Stanley, Mike Edwards, Elvis's ex-girlfriends and members of the Memphis Mafia.
 The author writes that Priscilla agreed to have sex with Currie Grant, a married, 27-year-old man who knew the singer, so that she could meet Elvis and that she was not a virgin on her wedding night.
 While being interviewed for this book, Currie Grant also claims that Elvis and Priscilla had sex on one of their first few dates in Germany and not on their honeymoon, as she claimed in her own autobiography.

 The book also says that Priscilla didn't want to come to live with Elvis, but that her marriage was part of a mastermind for fame hatched by her parents and that Priscilla was also in love with other boys from her high school and had sexual relationships with them.
 Her parents had also forced Elvis to marry Priscilla against his will.
 It also describes the often dark side of their sensational marriage.